The IRS mandates e-filing when you file 10 or more tax returns for the 2023 tax year.

 A few states require the filing of Form 1099-INT to report the state tax withheld from the 1099-INT payment, including any additional information required by the state.
 Check your state filing requirements.

-If you have the information available for reporting 1099-INT, get started with TaxBandits and file Form 1099-INT securely & accurately with the IRS.
+If you have the information available for reporting 1099-INT, get started with TaxBandits and file Form 1099-INT electronically with the IRS.

-Form 1099 INT is comprised of 17 boxes.
-The form also contains boxes for reporting Payers and Recipients personal details.
+IRS Form 1099 INT is comprised of 17 boxes.
+The form also contains boxes for reporting Payers' and recipients' personal details.

 1. Enter your information such as Name, Address, City or Town, State, Postal Code and Phone Number